01/09/2018 03:22 PM

-It is more than likely, that if a standard Featherboard or Closeboard fence is installed with standard posts and a couple of bags of Postcrete the first gust of strong wind the fence will blow over.
+It is more than likely, that if a standard solid style fence (Featherboard or Closeboard) is installed with standard posts, weak clips to attached panels to posts and minimal amounts of concrete to hold the posts in the ground, then the first gust of strong wind and the fence will blow over.
 There are some options, to stop this happening.

 The type of fence panel can really make a difference to whether the fence will withstand the strong winds of a storm.
 Semi solid panels are great for both aesthetics and for offering less wind resistance.
 For example Venetian, Canterbury Combi, Hit and Miss or Lourve offer varying degrees of wind resistance with gaps between pales that allow are to pass through whilst giving some protection and privacy.